Skip to content

 Net

-net is a JITX statement that defines an electrical connection between ports of components and modules.
-The net statement is only valid inside pcb-module contexts.
+The net statement defines an electrical connection between ports of components and modules.
 With the net statement we can connect single pins, bundles, and port arrays, as long as the types match.
 Optionally, nets can be assigned names.

 Signature